awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-elasticloadbalancingv2-targetgroup.md

 *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)

 `HealthCheckTimeoutSeconds`  <a name="cfn-elasticloadbalancingv2-targetgroup-healthchecktimeoutseconds"></a>
 The number of seconds to wait for a response before considering that a health check has failed\.
+Note that if using `TCP` for the `Protocol` this must be set to 10.
 *Required*: No
 *Type*: Integer
 *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)